ClaraChaouat/Animated-Navbar/README.md

 This challenge helps realizing how we can build sophisticated things with simple code.

 ## Installation
-1.Clone this repository from GitHub
+1. Clone this repository from GitHub
 2. Open index.html in your browser.

 ## Demo